-The Company's effective income tax rates were an expense of 14.8% and a benefit of 1.8% for the three months ended March 31, 2018 and 2017, respectively.
+The Company's effective income tax rates were 22.9% and 28.4% for the three months ended June 30, 2018 and 2017, respectively, and 19.2% and 14.3% for the six months ended June 30, 2018 and 2017, respectively.
 The effective income tax rate is based upon estimated income before income tax for the year, by jurisdiction, and estimated permanent tax adjustments.
 The effective income tax rate may fluctuate from quarter to quarter for various reasons, including jurisdictional income tax rate changes such as the enactment of the U.S. Tax Cuts and Jobs Act (the "Tax Act") in December 2017, which changed the federal tax rate from 35% to 21%, effective January 1, 2018, discrete items such as the settlement of foreign, federal and state tax issues and, beginning January 1, 2017, for the effects of including the excess tax benefits associated with the exercise of stock options and vesting of restricted stock as a reduction of tax expense, in accordance with ASU 2016-09: Compensation-Stock Compensation (Topic 718).
-During the three months ended March 31, 2018 and 2017, the excess tax benefit decreased tax expense by \$5.5 million and \$15.1 million, respectively.
-The excess tax benefit decreased from the prior year due to the reduction in the federal corporate tax rate and lower volume of equity transactions.
-For the three months ended March 31, 2018 and 2017, prior to the inclusion of the excess tax benefit from stock-based compensation, the effective income tax rates approximated 28% and 35%, respectively.
+During the three and six months ended June 30, 2017, the excess tax benefit decreased tax expense by \$2.7 million and \$8.2 million, respectively.
+During the three and six months ended June 30, 2017, the excess tax benefit decreased tax expense by \$3.4 million and \$18.5 million, respectively.
+The excess tax benefit decreased from the prior year due to the reduction in the federal corporate tax rate and a lower volume of equity transactions.
+For the three and six months ended June 30, 2017, prior to the inclusion of the excess tax benefit from stock-based compensation, the effective income tax rates approximated 28%.
+For the three and six months ended June 30, 2017, prior to the inclusion of the excess tax benefit from stock-based compensation, the effective income tax rates approximated 28%.
+For the three and six months ended June 30, 2017, prior to the inclusion of the excess tax benefit from stock-based compensation, the effective income tax rates approximated 28%.
+For the three and six months ended June 30, 2

 The Tax Act also introduced the Global Intangible Low-Taxed Income ("GILTI") concept, which requires certain income earned by foreign subsidiaries to be included in U.S. taxable income, effective January 1, 2018.
-The Company included an estimate of the GILTI in the calculation of the estimated annual effective tax rate as of March 31, 2018.
+The Company included an estimate of the GILTI in the calculation of the estimated annual effective tax rate as of June 30, 2018.
 The estimate could be impacted by the mix of international earnings and by additional guidance that may be issued on the implementation of GILTI rules.